Last updated on November 10th, 2020 at 12:39 am

 Look Under Your Seat, Folks!!!

-Free Greek yogurt (given to a co-worker), exercise ball (given to our tenants) and copy of This is 40 in hand, I’m still glad I got to experience being part of a TV studio audience — I always dreamed of being on Oprah, but you know what?
+Free Greek yoghurt (given to a co-worker), exercise ball (given to our tenants) and copy of This is 40 in hand, I’m still glad I got to experience being part of a TV studio audience — I always dreamed of being on Oprah, but you know what?